hraban/lush/README.md

 ## Lush on Windows

 Lush works just fine on Windows.
-The only thing that might disappoint you: it's just a shell.
-The common tools (ls, grep, find, cat, sed, ...) are not (yet!) provided.

 Installing lush on Windows comes in two flavors: download a binary release or install from source.

-The binary release will include grep, cat, etc. in v0.3.0 (release date 31 dec 2013).
+The binary release includes grep, cat, etc. for that real "terminal feel".

 ## Lush on Windows: Binary (EASY!)